robbert-vdh/SwordsGame/README.markdown

 -   Toggleable randomization of spawns.
 -   Removed the update check thing.

-> -   Changed to cap from 4 players to 20.
-Arenas can now have between 0 and 20 spawns.
--   Some code optimization.
--   Spout won't be downloaded automatically anymore.

 __1.3__

 > -   Changed to cap from 4 players to 20.
 Arenas can now have between 0 and 20 spawns.